 The fast spread of COVID-19, a respiratory condition, has healthcare systems focused on other diseases that could spread using the same method.
-Kalorama Information’s Emerging Infectious Disease Diagnostics report: (https://kaloramainformation.com/product/emerging-infectious-disease-diagnostics-markets-and-trends/) details multpile types of viruses that are being tracked worldwide, many that have jumped from developing nations to developed ones.
+Kalorama Information’s Emerging Infectious Disease Diagnostics report: (https://kaloramainformation.com/product/emerging-infectious-disease-diagnostics-markets-and-trends/) details multiple types of viruses that are being tracked worldwide, many that have jumped from developing nations to developed ones.
 These are some of the known infectious disease threats, and there is the possibility there could be unknown pathogens as well.

 Streptococcus pyogenes (group A streptococcus, GAS) colonizes the throat or skin and is responsible for a broad spectrum of diseases that range from simple and uncomplicated pharyngitis and skin infections (impetigo, erysipelas, and cellulitis) to scarlet fever and life-threatening invasive illnesses including pneumonia, bacteremia, necrotizing fasciitis, streptococcal toxic shock syndrome (TSS), and sequelae such as acute rheumatic fever, reactive arthritis and glomerulonephritis.

 Chlamydia pneumoniae [unrelated to the sexually transmitted disease] can trigger pulmonary infections.
 Prevalence in the general population is high, reaching up to 70%.
-Asymptomatic progression of an infection with Chlamydia pneumoniae is often problematic because a primary infection may not be diagnosed until it has led to chronic conditions like asthma or chronic obstructive pulmonary disease.
+Asymptomatic progression of an infection with Chlamydia pneumonia is often problematic because a primary infection may not be diagnosed until it has led to chronic conditions like asthma or chronic obstructive pulmonary disease.

 Acute pharyngitis or Strep throat is one of the most frequent illnesses for which pediatricians and other primary care physicians are consulted, with an estimated 15 million visits per year in the United States.